Extra pearls in graph theory: The random graph

-The following theorem explains why a Rado graph is also named {}\emph{random graph}.
+The following theorem explains why a Rado graph is also named \textit{the random graph}.

-\begin{thm}{Theorem} Assume an infinite countable graph is chosen at random by choosing an edge, independently and with probability $\tfrac12$ for each pair of vertexes.
-Then, with probability 1, the resulting graph Rado. \end{thm}
+\begin{thm}{Theorem} Suppose $V$ is an infinite countable set of vertices.
+Let us connect each pair in $V$ by an edge independently and with probability $\tfrac12$.
+Then, with probability 1, we obtain a Rado graph. \end{thm}

-\parit{Proof.} It is sufficient to show that for two given finite sets of vertexes $V$ and $W$, the Rado property fails with probability 0.
+\parit{Proof.} It is sufficient to show that for two given finite sets of vertices $V$ and $W$, the Rado property fails with probability 0.

-Assume $n=|V|+|W|$; that is, $n$ is the total number of vertexes in $V$ and $W$.
+Assume $n=|V|+|W|$; that is, $n$ is the total number of vertices in $V$ and $W$.
 The probability that a given vertex $v$ outside of $V$ and $W$ satisfies the Rado property for $V$ and $W$ is $\tfrac1{2^n}$.
-Therefore probability that a given vertex $v$ does {}\emph{not} satisfy this property is $1-\tfrac1{2^n}$.
+Therefore, probability that a given vertex $v$ does \textit{not} satisfy this property is $1-\tfrac1{2^n}$.

 Note that events that a given vertex does not satisfy the property are independent.
-Therefore the probability that $N$ different vertexes $v_1,\dots,v_N$ outside of $V$ and $W$ do not satisfy the Rado property for $V$ and $W$ is
+Therefore, the probability that $N$ different vertices $v_1,\dots,v_N$ outside of $V$ and $W$ do not satisfy the Rado property for $V$ and $W$ is

 This value tends to 0 as $N \to \infty$; therefore the event that no vertex is correctly joined has probability 0. \qeds

 \begin{thm}{Exercise} Let $0<\alpha<1$.
 Assume an infinite countable graph is chosen at random by selecting edges independently with probability $\alpha$ from the set of 2-element subsets of the vertex set.
 Show that with probability 1, the resulting graph is a Rado graph. \end{thm}